Frequently asked questions

 Where are ESA staff located?

-The vast majority of staff are located at ESA's five main Establishment in Paris in France; Noordwijk in the Netherlands; Frascati in Italy; Darmstadt in Germany; Villanueva de la Cañada (Madrid) in Spain; and Harwell in the UK.
+The vast majority of staff are located at ESA's six main Establishments in Paris in France; Noordwijk in the Netherlands; Frascati in Italy; Darmstadt in Germany; Villanueva de la Cañada (Madrid) in Spain; and Harwell in the UK.